Flag of Georgia (country): Medieval Georgian flags

-The white flag with the single red St. George's cross was supposedly used by King Vakhtang I in the 5th century According to tradition, Queen Tamar (d.
+The white flag with the single red Saint George's Cross was supposedly used by King Vakhtang I in the 5th century.
+According to tradition, Queen Tamar (d.
 1213) used a flag with a dark red cross and a star in a white field.
 In the 1367 map by Domenico and Francesco Pizzigano, the flag of Tifilis (Tbilisi) is shown as a Jerusalem cross (a large cross with smaller crosses in each quarter).
 According to D. Kldiashvili (1997), the Jerusalem cross might have been adopted during the reign of King George V.